-Certain electrical accessories may not be compatible with the accessory power outlet and could overload vehicle or adapter fuses.
-If a problem is experienced, see your dealer.
+Certain electrical accessories may not be compatible with the accessory power outlets and could overload vehicle or adapter fuses.
+If there is a problem, see your dealer.

 When adding electrical equipment, be sure to follow the installation instructions included with the equipment.
-See Add-On Electrical Equipment \Rightarrow 262.
+See Add-On Electrical Equipment $\Rightarrow$ 247.